alexreisner/geocoder/README.md

     rake geocode:all CLASS=YourModel SLEEP=0.25 BATCH=100

+To avoid per-day limit issues (for example if you are trying to geocode thousands of objects and don't want to reach the limit), you can add a `LIMIT` option.
+Warning: This will ignore the `BATCH` value if provided.

+    rake geocode:all CLASS=YourModel LIMIT=1000

 ### Avoiding Unnecessary API Requests

 Geocoding only needs to be performed under certain conditions.
 To avoid unnecessary work (and quota usage) you will probably want to geocode an object only when: